bworthington05/schoolrunner_api/README.md

 Here's the general idea:

 1. Connect to one or more of SR's API endpoints (students, assessments, courses, etc.).
-2. Pasrse the JSON results and save the data to a SQLite database.
+2. Parse the JSON results and save the data to a SQLite database.
 3. Use SQLite to query the database to get the specific information we want.

 Possible applications: